zhuxian2-stack/svm-on-erp-analysis/README.md

 ## Testing Implementation detail
-* Create a virtual environment and install the package as noted in requirement.txt.
+* Create a virtual environment and install the package as noted in requirements.txt.
 * Directly Run the main.py (testing data is already in the data folder.)
 * The outcome plots will be in figures folder and statistical analysis in output folder.
 * The SVMs should originally be iterated for 1000 times, for the sake of testing, the current code is written at 10 times iteration.